Inside this Article

 |Free SSL Certificate||Free for initial purchase term on higher-tier plans||Only on higher tier plans|

-|1GB on the 60-day trial, unlimited on all other plans|
+|Disk Space||100GB on the Economy plan, unlimited on all others||1GB on the 60-day trial, unlimited on all other plans|

 |Bandwidth||Unmetered||10GB on trial plan, unmetered on all others|